 - Find a speaker from one or more of the agencies to come and speak to the children.
-You may also be able to Skype or use Google Hangouts to meet with the speaker.
+You may also be able to Zoom or use Google Meet to meet with the speaker.

 - Use a tool like Google Docs or Microsoft Office 365 with the students for planning.
 The teacher will project the document and the students will help fill it in.

 - An option is to assign students to groups to plan the project implementation.
-This a great time to begin teaching them how to work in teams and have a team leader, researcher, time-keeper and note taker.
+This is a great time to begin teaching them how to work in teams and have a team leader, researcher, time-keeperm, and note taker.

 See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.